Spec-Driven ADK Agent Development with Antigravity and Spec-kit

 ...

 If everything goes well up to this point, we can test the feature on the ADK agent Dev UI.
-Restart the Toolbox to pick up the new tool definitions in tools.yaml.
+Let's do the database migration to incorporate new table and restart the Toolbox to pick up the new tool definitions in tools.yaml.
 Stop any existing Toolbox process, then start a fresh one:

 uv run adk web .